mpsonntag/snippets/notes/projects/doi/dirnotes.md

 - enable all sites and restart the apache `systemctl restart apache2.service`
 - when using a docker based server deployment, update the hosting directories to the symlink as well.
 - when switching the hosting directory, simply switch the symlink and all services should work without interruption.

+Note: after re-linking a symlink, any docker container pointing to a symlink still requires a restart, otherwise it will still write to the old location.
+For static pages this works without any issue.